In this article, I look at a locally sold, bodged Accuphase P-300 power amplifier and how I got her running properly again.

 This Accuphase P-300 now looks as good as it sounds and I’m happy to say that the repair was very affordable.
-Her owner is happy now but it’s worth noting that her pain could have been avoided, had the seller recognised he couldn’t repair the amplifier and taken it to someone who could.
-He could have then sold it with a clear conscience to a happy new owner, or perhaps even kept it.
+The new owner is happy, but it’s worth noting that her pain could have been avoided, had the seller simply recognised he couldn’t repair the amplifier and taken it to someone who could.
+He could then have sold it with a clear conscience.

 A final word to the seller.
-If you are reading this and feel victimised or angry, don’t.
-Remember that you caused this problem, your actions and lack of ethics are to blame.
-Next time, consider acting more honestly, you might even feel good for doing it.
+If you are reading this and feel victimised, don’t.
+Remember, you caused this problem, your actions and lack of ethics are to blame.
+You tried to comment on my YouTube video, which also failed.
+Maybe try doing something else..?

 As always, thanks for visiting.
 If you’d like me to look at your Accuphase P-300 or any other amplifier for that matter, please get in touch!